plasma-node/SourceMirror/README.md

-# sourcemirror README
+# Source Mirror

-SourceMirror: An extension that allows you to synchronize one folder into another
+An extension that allows you to synchronize one folder into another

 ## Features

-## Requirements
+## Usage

+Add a .sourcemirror file in root working directory

+Format is

+`sourceFolder -> destinationFolder`

+eg `src/SomeFolder -> etc/Foo/Bar/Biz` will automatically mirror *SomeFolder* into *Biz*

 ## Extension Settings